Jimmy Gardner (boxer)

-Jimmy Gardner (December 25, 1885 in Lisdoonvarna, County Clare, Ireland – May 1964) was an Irish boxer in America from 1901 to 1917.
-Jimmy was the brother of George Gardner, once Light Heavyweight Champion, and Billy Gardner, a boxer as well.
+Jimmy Gardner (December 25, 1885 – May 1964) was an Irish boxer in America from 1901 to 1917.

+Gardner was born in 1885 in Lisdoonvarna, County Clare, Ireland.
+He was the brother of George Gardner, once Light Heavyweight Champion, and Billy Gardner, a boxer as well.
 He was known as a clever fighter, rather than a power-hitter and only lost four fights in his first eight years.
 Gardner recorded 61 wins, 36 by knockout, and 8 losses.

-Gardner's brother-in-law, Joe Thomas was a middleweight of the teens.
+Gardner's brother-in-law, Joe Thomas, was a middleweight of the teens.